Shimizu-Technology/shimizu-order-suite/docs/paypal_integration_guide.md

 # PayPal Integration Guide

-This guide explains how to set up and configure PayPal for your Hafaloha application.
+This guide explains how to set up and configure PayPal for your Shimizu Order Suite application.

 ## Prerequisites